Policy Learning under Endogeneity Using Instrumental Variables: Conclusion

 \section{Conclusion}

-In this paper, we propose a framework for policy learning that allows for endogenous treatment selection by leveraging an instrumental variable.
-To deal with imperfect compliance when designing policies, we consider encouragement rules in addition to treatment assignment rules.
-To deal with failure of unconfoundedness when identifying the social welfare criterion, we incorporate the MTE function.
-We apply the representation of the social welfare criterion of binary encouragement rules via the MTE to the EWM method and derive convergence rates of regret.
-We also consider extensions allowing for multiple instruments and budget constraints.
-We illustrate the EWM encouragement rule using data from the Indonesian Family Life Survey.
+In this paper, I propose a policy learning framework that allows for endogenous treatment selection by leveraging an instrumental variable.
+To deal with imperfect compliance when designing policies, I consider encouragement rules instead of treatment rules.
+To deal with failure of unconfoundedness when identifying the social welfare criterion, I incorporate the MTE function.
+Focusing on binary encouragement rules, I apply the representation of the social welfare criterion via the MTE to the EWM method and derive convergence rates of regret.
+I also consider extensions allowing for multiple instruments and budget constraints.
+I illustrate the EWM encouragement rule using data from the Indonesian Family Life Survey.

 To be clear, the analysis in this paper critically relies on the point-identification of the social welfare criterion.
 The necessary support condition or parametric assumptions could be restrictive.
 An interesting avenue for future research is to incorporate approaches to policy learning under partial identification of policy parameters (e.g., \citet{russell2020policy}, \citet{dadamo2022orthogonal}, \citet{christensen2023optimal}, \citet{yata2023optimal}).

 {Appendix \Alph{section}}